Lizzy0981/lizzy0981.github.io/README.md

 ---

-## 🌱 Filosofía de Trabajo
+## 🌱 Filosofía Personal

 > *"La tecnología debe ser una fuerza para el bien.
-Mi misión es asegurar que la revolución de la IA contribuya a un futuro más sostenible para todos."*
+Mi objetivo es crear herramientas que no solo resuelvan problemas técnicos, sino que contribuyan a un futuro más sostenible."*

 > *"Technology should be a force for good.
-My mission is to ensure that the AI revolution contributes to a more sustainable future for everyone."*
+My goal is to create tools that not only solve technical problems but contribute to a more sustainable future."*

 ---